JEsperancinhaOrg/omni-coveragereporter-python/omni-coveragereporter-python/README.txt

 Experimental Python Omni Reporter

-Release 0.0.3 - 2022/02/08
+R       elease 0.0.3 - 2022/02/08

 Clover support

 Release 0.0.1 - 0.0.2 - 2022/02/04

 Support for GoLang generated reports.
 In the same way as CoveragePy, it assumes that all files located in the root with `out` extension, to be these coverage files.
-To know more about these unique reports, please have a look at the document I've written about it [here](./GoReporting.md)
+To know more about these unique reports, please have a look at the document I've written about it [here](https://github.com/JEsperancinhaOrg/omni-coveragereporter-python/blob/main/GoReporting.md)

 Release 0.0.0 - 2022/01/24